-Android 4.3 references found in Google search results ahead of I/O keynote [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Android 4.3 references found in Google search results ahead of I/O keynote [UPDATED]Alex Wagner - Editorial Director of News and Content

 We're now less than two hours out from Google's three-hour I/O 2013 keynote, but that doesn't mean that we can't squeeze in one or two more leaks before the show kicks off.
 The Verge has discovered a reference to "Android 4.3" in the search results on Google's Android developer site, and after performing a search for "Android 4.3" on the Android Open Source Project's site, I was able to dig up multiple listings that included "Security Enhancements in Android 4.3" in their descriptions.